PythWare/Aldnoah-Engine/README.md

 I HIGHLY recommend reading this readme, GokonSoftworks_Guide.txt (detailed guide on GokonSoftworks usage since the readme is getting a little long), and Aldnoah_Installer_Rules_Guide.txt (if you intend to make Aldnoah installer mods with Aldnoah Engine 2.025 or older versions).

+GokonSoftworks is inspired by my favorite anime "How I Attended An All-Guy's Mixer", the former toolkit Aldnoah Engine was inspired by Aldnoah.Zero

 # Requirements

 ## Required